williamliusea/CarND-LaneLines-P1/writeup_template.md

 6. Filter the lines and find the left and right line and only draw them.
 This results only two solid lines, and the result photo is much cleaner.
   ![two lines][image8]

+#### Extra challenge

+Handling the challenge.mp4.
+I added a heuristic filter on the degree of the lines.
+It will only accept lines with an angle with x-axis of degree 30 to 75 and -75 to -30.
+This effectively filters out most of the noise in the video.
+See the test_videos_output/challenge.mp4 for my result.
+![solved challenge][image9]

 ### 2. Identify potential shortcomings with your current pipeline